A Hirajōshi scale

 How to use the A Hirajōshi scale

-Because A Hirajōshi has fewer or more than seven notes, it does not produce a standard set of seven diatonic triads.
+Because A Hirajōshi has fewer or more than seven notes, it doesn't produce a standard set of seven diatonic triads.
 Instead, build chords by stacking thirds within the scale or use it as a melodic colour over chords drawn from a related diatonic key.

-Hirajōshi is one of the most recognisable Japanese pentatonic scales, evoking koto, shamisen and traditional folk repertoire.
+Hirajōshi is one of the most recognisable Japanese pentatonic scales - instantly evokes koto, shamisen and traditional folk music.

 Practice tips

 Hirajōshi rewards slow, expressive playing.
-Try ringing each note out for several seconds before moving on, as a koto player would.
+Try ringing each note out for several seconds before moving on, like a koto player would.

-A Hirajōshi appears throughout hirajōshi is one of the most recognisable japanese pentatonic scales, evoking koto, shamisen and traditional folk repertoire.
+A Hirajōshi appears throughout hirajōshi is one of the most recognisable japanese pentatonic scales - instantly evokes koto, shamisen and traditional folk music.
 Listening to music in this scale and transcribing short phrases is the fastest way to absorb its sound.

 Once you are comfortable with A Hirajōshi, explore related scales to expand your vocabulary.
 The scales below share notes, modes or tonal centres with A Hirajōshi and are a natural next step in your study.